mattmcdermott/mattmcdermott.github.io/_pages/about.md

 Austin, TX, where I attended the University of Texas, at Austin and graduated with a B.S.
 Mechanical Engineering (w/Highest Honors).

-My research focuses on developing predictive materials synthesis.
-I am particularly interested in developing algorithms to optimize how we make inorganic materials!
+I research and develop algorithms for predicting and optimizing synthesis of inorganic materials.
+I am particularly interested in accelerating the synthesis of novel materials and making conventional materials synthesis recipes more efficient (quicker, cheaper, etc.).

 You can catch me playing drums in a Berkeley-based indie rock band called [Casachanclas](https://casachanclas.bandcamp.com/).
 I also love to hike; I